 Who runs the tech world?
 While your first instinct might be to say men from the high-tech headquarters of Silicon Valley, these women are here to give them a run for their money.
 March is National Women’s History Month, and we’re celebrating by featuring 13 of the world’s top female tech professionals under the age of 30.
-From a daredevil skydiver to a woman reclaiming the Zuckerberg name and everything in between, this diverse group of young women are all shaking up the tech industry in their own unique and incredible ways.
+From a daredevil skydiver to a woman reclaiming the Zuckerberg name and everything in between, this diverse group of young women is all shaking up the tech industry in their own unique and incredible ways.

 Laura (Borel) Paulus, 29

-This nutrition and biology enthusiast holds an impressive Masters Degree in Science and Engineering from Stanford University.
-Not long after crossing the graduation stage, Laura founded Nutrivise in 2011, a platform that offers health recommendations based on the individual’s’ dietary needs, biometrics, and activity.
+This nutrition and biology enthusiast holds an impressive Master’s Degree in Science and Engineering from Stanford University.
+Not long after crossing the graduation stage, Laura founded Nutrivise in 2011, a platform that offers health recommendations based on the individual’s dietary needs, biometrics, and activity.
 She went on to become the Senior Product Manager at Jawbone, a wearable technology company focusing on tracking users’ nutrition, activity, and sleep.
 Laura grew with the company to become the Head of eCommerce at Jawbone.
 Today, Laura is the Advisor of Ava Women, the first wearable technology to help couples conceive by tracking users’ fertility and ovulation.

 Rebecca Garcia, 26 @geekgirlweb